15th Aug, 2024

 Different types of implants perform differently, give different outcomes and have different relative risks of these complications.

 Conservatively there are 30 million women (60 million implants) in the world with textured implants.
-There are 457 independent confirmed case of BIA-ALCL.
-At least 55 confirmed cases in Australia.
-There are only 21 deaths worldwide, with many of these occurring before treatment principles were better understood.
-3 of these deaths were in Australia.
+There are 993 independent confirmed case of BIA-ALCL as of January 2021.
+At least 112 confirmed cases in Australia up to 2019.
+There have been 32 deaths worldwide, with many of these occurring before treatment principles were better understood and the disease entity was widely recognised.
+4 of these deaths were in Australia.

-The risk for Australian women of breast cancer is about 1:8.
+The risk for Australian women of breast cancer of the glandular native breast is about 1:8.
 These are separate diseases.

 Recommendations